goodopsec/SIEM-Network/README.md

 - Serves as the attacker

 # Suricata Host
-- An Ubuntu VM running Suricata, Filebeat, and Auditbeat
+- An Ubuntu VM running Suricata, DVWA, Filebeat, and Auditbeat
 - Suricata serves as the HIPS
 - Filebeat ships Suricata logs to ElasticSearch
 - Auditbeat ships logs pertaining to events on the hosts